Space Science Technology 🚀 Seminar Topics 2024 (50+ Topics)

 15. Advanced Heat Shields: Protects spacecraft during reentry into Earth’s atmosphere by withstanding extreme temperatures.
 Essential for the safe return of space capsules.

-16. Nuclear Thermal Propulsion: Propulsion system using nuclear reactions to heat a propellant, providing high thrust and fuel efficiency for deep-space missions.
+16. Nuclear Thermal Propulsion: A propulsion system uses nuclear reactions to heat a propellant, providing high thrust and fuel efficiency for deep-space missions.

 17. Space Tourism Technologies: Includes suborbital and orbital space tourism vehicles like Blue Origin’s New Shepard and SpaceX’s Crew Dragon, making space travel accessible to civilians.